Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Mathias Moïse, a 40-year-old merchant from France, reached New Orleans aboard the ship Millaudon out of Havana, Cuba, in January 1848.

 Philomène Moïse, a "free woman of color," married Albert Gilbert, a "free man of color," at the Thibodaux church, Lafourche Interior Parish, in October 1855.
-Philomène seems to have moved to Bayou Teche after the War Between the States.
+Philomène seems to have moved to Bayou Teche after the War of 1861-65.
 Her son François was born in St. Martin Parish in June 1878; the St. Martinville priest who recorded the boy's baptism did not name the father.

 Alexander, son of Pierre Moisi and Marie Pellendine of Belzona, Switzerland, married Julie, daughter of Xavier Bruat, at the Charenton church, St. Mary Parish, in June 1861.